Motif Prediction with Graph Neural Networks: SEAM GNN ARCHITECTURE

 \if 0 \maciej{fix, maybe unnecessary} We set the size of $G_s$ to be usually 1--2 hops away from~$M$.
 Here, we extend the formalism of the $h$-hop neighborhood of a link~\cite{zhang2018link} towards motifs.
 Specifically, the $h$-hop neighborhood of a motif~$M$ is $\bigcup\limits_{v \in V_M} N^{h}(v)$ where $N^{h}(v)$ is the $h$-hop neighborhood of a vertex~$v$.
 Our experiments indicate that 1--2 hops is enough for high accuracy of predictions.
 However, the user can explicitly control $h$ in our design. \fi

 To reduce the computational costs of our GNN, we do not use the entire graph $G$ as input in training or validation.
 Instead, we rely on recent insights on link prediction with GNNs~\cite{zhang2018link, zhang2020revisiting}, which illustrate that it suffices to provide a subgraph capturing the ``close surroundings'' (i.e., 1--2 hops away) of the vertices we want to predict a link between, cf.~Section~\ref{background}.
 We take an analogous assumption for motifs (our evaluation confirms the validity of the assumption).
 For this, we define the ``surroundings'' of a given motif $M = (V_M, E_M)$.
-Specifically, for a graph $G=(V,E)$ and the set of vertices $V_M\subseteq V$, the \emph{$h$-hop enclosing subgraph} $G^h_{V_M}$ is given by the set of nodes $\{ i\in V\mid \exists x\in V_M:d(i,x)\leq h\}$.
-To actually extract the subgraph, we simply traverse~$G$ starting from vertices in~$V_M$, for $h$ hops.

-\vspaceSQ{-0.3em} We then remove all dealbreaker edges from the subgraph of negative samples.
+For $G=(V,E)$ and $V_M\subseteq V$, the \emph{$h$-hop enclosing subgraph} $G^h_{V_M}$ is given by the set of nodes $\{ i\in V\mid \exists x\in V_M:d(i,x)\leq h\}$.
+To actually extract the subgraph, we simply traverse~$G$ starting from vertices in~$V_M$, for $h$ hops. \iftr \if 0 We then remove all dealbreaker edges from the subgraph of negative samples.
 For positive samples, we draw the existing edges $E_{M,\mathcal{E}}$ from the distribution of the negative samples; that is, we remove some edges from the subgraph such that it looks similar to a negative sample.
-Those removed edges are in essence the edges for which the GNN then has to correctly predict whether they will appear.
+Those removed edges are in essence the edges for which the GNN then has to correctly predict whether they will appear. \maciej{clarify} \fi \fi

 \if 0 \maciej{fix, integrate} Now, that we formally defined the \emph{h-hop enclosing subgraph} let us focus on the process of extracting the latter for a set of vertices $V_M$.
 We first start with $V_M$ and perform $h$ iterations to extract our subgraph.
 In the first iteration we visit all neighbour vertices of $V_M$ and add them to our subgraph.
 In the second iteration we visit all the neighbours of the vertices, which were added in the previous iteration.
 We again add all the vertices, which were visited for the first time to our subgraph.
 If we do $h$ iterations like this we get the \emph{h-hop enclosing subgraph} $G^h_{V_M}$.